 Chickens spawn from the entrances on the left (that look like taps), and must reach exit on right.
 Ducks are placed in the level by the level designer.
 Additionally, there are ducks' eggs taps at the top that can maintain a constant and steady stream of ducks' eggs (ducks are Mean Green Egg-laying Machines).
 These are a nuisance, but can sometimes come in handy.

 The junctions consist of ordinary pipes, interchanges, command blocks (eg. "Lay Egg"), and other obstacles.
-The main control the player has over the game is the ability to switch the paths of some of the pipe interchanges by moving the cursor over the interchange and pressing a button.
+The main control the player has over the game is the ability to switch the paths of some of the pipe interchanges by moving the cursor over the interchange and pressing a button, so that the player can guide everything to where they want it to go.
 The player can also release eggs that are being delayed.

 Some of the interchanges have a red pipe running underneath them.
 If at least one object is passing through this red pipe, the state of the junction changes to it's changed state and does not revert to it's unchanged state until the red pipe is empty again.
 This makes it possible to construct things like logic-gates out of pipes 'powered' by a stream of ducks' eggs (usually supplied from the ducks' eggs taps).
 These can be combined to create computational logic circuits such as AND/OR/NOT gates, adding-machines, flip-flops, stack-based calculators, and even a fully fledged Turing-complete machine (although the last two have yet to be implemented), so it should be possible to build a virtual computer that runs entirely off duck's eggs.